It's easy for veteran business owners, like myself, to point out the wrongdoings of fresher faced freelancers on the creative scene.

 You don't look after yourself or allow work to take over

-Rest and relaxation play a vital part as a freelancer.
+Rest plays a vital part as a freelancer.
 You can't allow 'The Fear' to stop you from downing tools and taking time off.

 It's not just about mental health, either.
 Invest in a decent ergonomic chair and check the way you sit at your desk.
 This helpful guide gives you lots of brilliant tips on maintaining a good posture.